OreliaSk/Vue.js-interactive-card/README.md

 $ npm run dev
 ```

-When your files and folders are created, you can replace what is inside and src/App.vue by what is on this github.
-Then, you will have to install all dependencies below.
+When your files and folders are created, you can replace what is inside and src/ by what is on this github.

 ### What I used to build this app :
 * [Vue.js version 2.x](https://vuejs.org/) - Web framework used